-- 2. Alternatively, a student may complete the undergraduate degree in mathematics and proceed directly to graduate school to obtain a master of arts in teaching (MAT) or a master of arts in mathematics education.
-Either degree prepares one for a secondary school teaching position with an advanced pay scale, and some junior colleges employ teachers who hold these degrees.
+- 2. Alternatively, a student may complete the undergraduate degree in mathematics and apply to the Graduate School to obtain a master of arts in teaching (MAT).
+The MAT degree prepares one for a secondary school teaching position with an advanced pay scale, and some junior colleges employ teachers who hold these degrees.
 Duke has one of the most innovative MAT programs in the country.
 It is virtually unique with its emphasis on extensive classroom experience and on advanced mathematics courses rather than on education courses.
-The Mathematics Department has recently received a 3-year grant from the National Science Foundation that awards Fellowships to students who complete the MAT program in mathematics.
-The only requirement upon completion is to teach mathematics for two years in a high need school [the Durham public schools qualify].
-For information about this program see the Director, Alan Teasley (01 West Duke, 684-4338, alan.teasley@duke.edu) or the representative for the Mathematics Department, Richard Hodel (209 Physics, 660-2846, hodel@math.duke.edu). - 3.
+The MAT Program has recently received a 3-year grant from the National Science Foundation that awards Fellowships to students who complete the MAT program in mathematics.
+The only requirement upon completion is to teach mathematics for two years in a high need school [Durham Public Schools qualify].
+For information about this program see the Director, Alan Teasley (01 West Duke, 684-4338, alan.teasley@duke.edu) or any of the teaching faculty in the Mathematics Department. - 3.
 To teach in a private school, only an undergraduate degree with a major or minor in mathematics may be required.
 However, a mathematics major is highly recommended.